Core Program

 This research will be conducted by multiple research groups composed of external experts, with coordination led by the Vice Director.
 The candidate research groups are as follows:

 Previously, at the International Institute for Advanced Studies (IIAS), a comprehensive and interdisciplinary project aimed at establishing "Science for Safety" was conducted under the leadership of Yoichiro Murakami.
 This research addressed safety issues across "Life and Medicine," "Urban Environments," and "International Politics," seeking to build the foundation of "Science for Safety" from a meta-perspective.
+Since then, however, the world—including Japan—has experienced various accidents and natural disasters, leading to global advancements in risk theory, safety studies, and the philosophy of technology.
+Building on this accumulation of knowledge, this project seeks to develop a contemporary evolution of "Science for Safety."

 Senior Research Fellow